skbrockh/Finalproject_test/README.md

 module load anaconda3
 conda activate qiime2-amplicon-2024.2
 ```
-- When you are finished with this tutorial make sure you deactivate the environment using `conda deactivate`
+- When you are finished with this step make sure you deactivate the environment using `conda deactivate`

 4. Feed qiime the raw reads
 ```